 (2) Management.
-The "Managers" of an LLC are generally analogous to directors of a corporation and are elected by the Members in the same manner as corporate directors are elected by shareholders.31 The business and affairs of an LLC with Managers are managed under the direction of its Managers, who can function as a board of directors ("Board") and may designate officers and other agents to act on behalf of the LLC.32
+Both the TBOC and the DLLCA provide that an LLC may decide in its governing documents whether it is to be managed by its Members or by Managers and that the entity's governing documents should specify whether the LLC is to be managed by its Members or by Managers.31 The "Managers" of an LLC are generally analogous to directors of a corporation and are elected by the Members in the same manner as corporate directors are elected by shareholders.32 The business and affairs of an LLC with Managers are managed under the direction of its Managers, who can function as a board of directors or Managers ("Board") and may designate officers and other agents to act on behalf of the LLC.33

-Under the TBOC and the DLLCA, any "person" may become a Member or Manager.33 Because of the broad definition given to "person" by the TBOC and the DLLCA, any individual, corporation, partnership, LLC or other person may become a Member or Manager.34 Thus, it is possible to have an LLC with a corporation as the sole Manager just as it is possible to have a limited partnership with a sole corporate general partner.35 The certification of formation or the Company Agreement may provide that the management of the business and affairs of the LLC may be reserved to its Members.36 Thus an LLC could be organized to be run without Managers, as in the case of a close corporation, or it could be structured so that the day to day operations are run by Managers but Member approval is required for significant actions as in the case of many joint ventures and closely held corporations.
+Under the TBOC and the DLLCA, any "person" may become a Member or Manager.34 Because of the broad definition given to "person" by the TBOC and the DLLCA, any individual, corporation, partnership, LLC or other person may become a Member or Manager.35 Thus, it is possible to have an LLC with a corporation as the sole Manager just as it is possible to have a limited partnership with a sole corporate general partner.36 The certification of formation or the Company Agreement may provide that the management of the business and affairs of the LLC may be reserved to its Members, and thus that the LLC be managed by its Members who may choose to elect officers for the LLC to manage its day to day operations or may manage the LLC directly as Members through its own officers.37 Thus an LLC could be organized to be run without Managers, as in the case of a close corporation, or it could be structured so that the day to day operations are run by Managers but Member approval is required for significant actions as in the case of many joint ventures and closely held corporations.

-The Company Agreement should specify who has the authority to obligate the LLC contractually or to empower others to do so.
-It should dictate the way in which the Managers or Members, whichever is authorized to manage the LLC, are to manage the LLC's business and affairs.37
+The Company Agreement should specify who has the authority to obligate the LLC contractually or to empower others to do so.38 It should dictate the way in which the Managers or Members, whichever is authorized to manage the LLC, are to manage the LLC's business and